-The Original Purple mattress has a height of 9.5” and a cover that is made with knit fabric.
+The Purple mattress has a height of 9.5” and a cover that is made with knit fabric.
 Inside, the mattress has 3 layers.
-The top layer is 2” of the company’s Smart Comfort Grid.
+The top layer is 2” of the company’s proprietary Purple Grid.
 The material used in this layer is a proprietary and patented material known as a Hyper-Elastic Polymer.

-The second layer of the mattress is 3.5” of polyfoam with a density of 1.8 PCF that gives more stability to this Smart Comfort Grid.
+The second layer of the mattress is 3.5” of polyfoam with a density of 1.8 PCF that gives more stability to the Purple Grid.
 The base layer is 4” of support polyfoam with a density of 2 PCF.